projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 <connect_serial_port>`.

 You need a way to copy the built ACRN images and other files between the development computer and target system.
-ACRN documentation, such as the Getting Started Guide, offers steps for copying via USB disk as a simple solution.
+ACRN documentation, such as the :ref:`gsg`, offers steps for copying via USB disk as a simple solution.

 General Process for Building an ACRN Hypervisor
 ***********************************************